Rachel Binx: Early life and education

-Stamen Design
+Career

 In 2011, Binx joined Stamen Design, a design and technology studio in San Francisco, California.
 At Stamen, Binx worked on projects for clients such as MTV, Facebook, and Oprah.

-Business career

-Binx has co-founded Meshu, Gifpop and monochōme, small companies that explore creating one-off physical objects from the data that customers find meaningful.
+Binx co-founded Meshu, Gifpop and monochōme, small companies that explore creating one-off physical objects from the data that customers find meaningful.

 Meshu was co-founded with Sha Hwang, another Stamen alumni.
 Meshu is a service where people can upload geographic data from services, such as Foursquare, to be made into jewelry and accessories.
 The resulting 3D printed object is created from data points uploaded by the user.

 Gifpop is a service for making physical GIFs.
 The service prints lenticular-printed cards from uploaded gif files.
 It was launched via a Kickstarter project that raised over $35,000 from more than 1,000 backers.

 In 2014 Binx founded monochōme, a clothing company that allows customers to use map tiles from OpenStreetMap to create a custom print on various articles.